 - One-click trades for elite users

 - Elite users can control currency costs easier

 - Higher cost than doing DIY investing yourself

 What is Passiv

-Passiv is a financial product that was created by Brendan Lee and Brendan Wood to relieve consumers from high Management Expense Ratios (MERs) and fees for self-directed investing.
-It is a software that allows investors to become entirely passive with their investments since you will no longer need to perform manual calculations or asset allocation.
+Passiv is a financial product that was created to help Canadians simplify their self-directed investing on Questrade.
+It is software that allows investors to become entirely passive with their investments since you will no longer need to perform manual calculations or asset allocation.

-Questrade topped my list of the best trading platforms in Canada, so it’s no surprise that Passiv chose the company to be their partner.
+Questrade and Wealthsimple topped my list of the best trading platforms in Canada, so it’s no surprise that Passiv chose these company to be their partner.

-While it can only integrate with Questrade at writing, the platform’s creators plan to expand, allowing it to sync with other brokerage accounts to automate several tasks you would otherwise perform manually while self-directed investing.
+You can automate several tasks you would otherwise perform manually while self-directed investing.

 Passiv is not a robo-advisor, but it helps Canadians manage over $350 million through the platform.

 Passiv synchronizes with your brokerage account.
 Currently, it works with Questrade, and it connects with your Questrade account directly using Questrade’s API.
 It means you do not have to provide your brokerage account’s login details to Passiv to link it with your brokerage account.